matehat/brewer.js/readme.md

 ### Installation

-To setup Brewer.js, make sure you have installed Node.js.
+To setup Brewer.js, make sure you have [installed Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
 When this is done, enter the terminal and type.

     $ npm install -g brewer

-The -g flag is used to make the installation global, so you get access to the brewer executable.
+The `-g` flag is used to make the installation global, so you get access to the brewer executable.
 Then, from a project directory you wish to manage using Brewer.js

     $ brewer init [<template name>]

-The <template name> part is optional.
-Anyway, for the moment, there is only one template available, lesscoffee, which is also the default.
+The `<template name>` part is optional.
+Anyway, for the moment, there is only one template available, **lesscoffee**, which is also the default.
 This template sets up LESS and Coffeescript support for the current directory.

-What this does is create a Brewfile in the current directory, according to the template provided and run brewer make (see usage) on it.
+What this does is create a Brewfile in the current directory, according to the template provided and run `brewer make` on it (see Usage).

 ### Brewfile